rh-fieldwork/ceph-canary/README.md

           annotations:
             summary: Error encountered in Ceph Canary fio test

+Alerts can be viewed and managed in the OpenShift Alerting UI.
+By default, alerts are not sent but any notification system but OpenShift can be configfured to send the alerts to different receivers like Email and Slack.

-For more details on how to create alerting rules, please refer to the documents below.
+For more details on how to create alerting rules and sending notifications to external systems, please refer to the documents below.

  https://docs.openshift.com/container-platform/4.7/monitoring/managing-alerts.html
  https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/